 '''

 #!/bin/bash

 Minimalistic script for run the EMEP/MSC-W model

 Link the input data

 inputdir=.

 ln -s $inputdir/met/

 Driving meteorology

+Other input files

 ln -s $inputdir/input/ .

-Other input files

 Define some run parameters

-trendyear=2008
+trendyear=2010

 emission year

 runlabel1=Base

 short label

 runlabel2=Opensource_setup # long label

-startdate="2008 01 01"
+startdate="2010 01 01"

 start date (metdata)

-enddate="2008 01 01"

 end date (metdata)

+enddate="2010 01 01"

 Put the run parameters in a temporary file

 cat > INPUT.PARA << EOF

 $trendyear

 $runlabel1

 $runlabel2

 $startdate

 $enddate

 EOF

 Run the model

 mpirun $inputdir/code/Unimod

 Clean the links to the input data and remove INPUT.PARA

 ls $inputdir/met

 |xargs rm

 ls $inputdir/input|xargs rm

 rm INPUT.PARA

 '''

 This bash shell script is designed so that users can easily adapt it to fit their needs.
 It contain the minimum information required to run the EMEP/MSC-W model.
 The script should be self-explanatory.
 It assumes two directories for input data.
-One with all the metdata for 2008, and for January $1^{st}$ 2009 (366 +1 files), and one input directory for all the other input files.
+One with all the metdata for 2010, and for January 1^{st} 2011 (365 +1 files), and one input directory for all the other input files.
 You need to set the right paths for the input directories.
 All the input files in the input directories are linked to the directory you are working from.

 The next part of the script sets the different parameters for the model run.
-The trendyear can be set to change the boundary emissions for earlier and future years, see the modules BoundaryConditions\ml.f90 and GlobalBCs\ml.f90 to understand better what the trendyear setting does.
-The default setting is the meteorological year you are running for, in this case 2008.
+The trendyear can be set to change the boundary emissions for earlier and future years, see the modules BoundaryConditions_ml.f90 and GlobalBCs_ml.f90 to understand better what the trendyear setting does.
+The default setting is the meteorological year you are running for, in this case 2010.
 The runlabel1 option sets the name of the different output netCDF files, see Table 3.
-The startdate and enddate parameters are set for the timeperiod you want the model to run (YYYY MM DD), and you need meteorology data for the period.
+The startdate and enddate parameters are set for the timeperiod you want the model to run

+(YYYY MM DD), and you need meteorology data for the period.

-To run the model, the correct path to the Unified EMEP model code has to be set (mpirun path\to\the\modelcode/Unimod).
+To run the model, the correct path to the Unified EMEP model code has to be set (mpirun path_to_the_modelcode/Unimod).

 It is recommended to submit the script as a batch job.
 Please check the submission routine on the computer system you are running on.
-When setting the number of nodes, it is important that it equals to the number set in the FORTRAN module ModelConstants\ml.f90.
-In the module you set the wanted nodes in the x- and y-direction with NPROCX and NPROCY.
-The product of these two is the number of nodes used.
+In the new model version (4.0) the number of nodes is set automatically from what is asked for when submitting a job.
 The approximate time and CPU usage is described in Section 1.2 will be stated at the end of the log file, before printing the Timing.out file.
 The model results will be written to this same directory.
 Please make sure there is enough disk place for the model results.
 For more information about the model result output files, see chapter 3.

 When the job is no longer running or in the queue, it is either finished or has crashed for some reason.
-There is an output log file and error file written to the directory where your modrun.sh script is residing.
+If the model run crashed, an error message will give information on what was missing or wrong in the routine.
 If the run was successful, a message stating